Enecuum/Node/README.md

 ##### Response parameters

  - none if the transaction successfully got to the mempool.
-In case the node is down there is no response at all
+In case the node is down there is no response at all.

 ###### Misc: